barryclark/jekyll-now/_posts/2015-08-12-pair-programming-with-pomodoros.md

 ---

 ## Pomodoro Pair Programming
-### What is Pomodoro
+What is Pomodoro:

 > A time management technique using a timer to break down work into intervals traditionally 25 minutes in length, separated by short breaks.

 Pairing with a new team mate can start slowly.